kateuj/kate-brush-portfolio/README.md

 updated button colours in form to improve readability added aria labels to improve accessibility score reduced image sizes to improve performance

+added meta tags to all pages to improve SEO score

 ## Unfixed Bugs